-So there’s the point that if you run in the evenings, your metabolism is kicking, and you’ll burn calories for hours afterwards?
+So there’s the point that if you run in the evenings, your metabolism is kicking, and you’ll burn calories for hours afterward?

 That could mean that you possibly run off some of the calories you took in during the day with junk food.

-Some people argue that you can burn off calories and ease your conscious about eating junk food in the evenings.
+Some people argue that you can burn off calories and ease you are conscious about eating junk food in the evenings.

 That means that you breathe deeper in the evenings because your lungs don’t expand as easily in the mornings.